emmett-framework/emmett/docs/dal/connecting.md

 app.common_handlers = [db.handler]
 ```

-This handler will ensure the connection to the database during the request flow and the disconnection at when the response is ready.
+This handler will ensure the connection to the database during the request flow and the disconnection when the response is ready.
 As a consequence, you don't need to bother about connecting/disconnecting in your application flow, unless you're explicit working without a request context.
 Even in that case, you won't have troubles in connecting to the database, since the `DAL` instance will automatically open up a connection after initialization.
 This means that, even if you import your `DAL` instance from the console, you will have the connection opened with your database.

 If somehow you need to manually open and close the connection with your database, you can use the adapter methods: